ikusmart/CanonicalEquation/readme.md

 Should be transformed into:

     x^2 - y^2 + 4.5xy = 0

-It should be a C# console application with support of two modes of operation: `file` and `interactive`.
+It should be a C# console application with support of two modes of operation: `file` and `interactive`
-    - In interactive mode application prompts user to enter equation and displays result on enter.
-This is repeated until user presses Ctrl+C.
+  - `interactive mode` - application prompts user to enter equation and displays result on enter.
+This is repeated until user presses `Ctrl+C`;
-    - In the file mode application processes a file specified as parameter and writes the output into separate file with `.out` extension.
+  - `file mode` - application processes a file specified as parameter and writes the output into separate file with `.out` extension.;

 Input file contains lines with equations, each equation on separate line.